 The policies support that the facility does not hire or promote anyone who has been civilly or administratively adjudicated or have been convicted of engaging in or attempted to engage in sexual activity by any means.
-The revised form specifically documents the inquiries made during the application process regarding previous sexual misconduct.
+The interview was aligned with the standard and the documentation shows the inquiries made during the application process regarding previous misconduct.